snuhcs-course/swpp-2025-project-team-09/README.md

 | **Backend (Python)** | - Core pipeline to extract **Korean text from images**, translate to **English**, analyze **sentiment**, and generate **audio narration**|

 ### Goals Achieved
-- Established the **end-to-end connection** between the Android client and the backend server.
 - Verified **UI navigation flow** and event handling across activities.
 - Built the **foundational OCR–Translation–TTS pipeline** in the backend to prepare for full integration in later iterations.

 ### Not Implemented Yet
 - Complete OCR and TTS integration with the Android app.
 - Advanced UI components
-- Multi-language translation selection
+- Multi-language(e.g. Vietnamese) translation

 ---